QuantEcon/lecture-source-py/source/rst/smoothing.rst

 rate in a tax-smoothing model that we regard as isomorphic to Hall's consumption-smoothing model

 We maintain Hall and Barro's assumption about the interest rate when we describe an incomplete markets version of our model

 In addition, we extend their assumption about the interest rate to an appropriate counterpart that we use in a "complete markets" model in the style of
 Lucas and Stokey :cite:`LucasStokey1983`

-While we are equally interested in consumption-smoothing and tax-smoothing models, for the most part we focus explicitly on consumption-smoothing versions of these models
+While we are equally interested in consumption-smoothing and tax-smoothing models, for the most part, we focus explicitly on consumption-smoothing versions of these models

-But for each version of the consumption-smoothing model there is a natural tax-smoothing counterpart obtained simply by
+But for each version of the consumption-smoothing model, there is a natural tax-smoothing counterpart obtained simply by

 *  relabeling consumption as tax collections and nonfinancial income as government expenditures